Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

-Hence, $\widehat{S}$ consists of singletons and blossoms that are reachable from an unsaturated singleton or light blossom, via an eligible alternating path whose preimage starts with an unsaturated vertex and an unmatched edge.
-For simplicity, we call such blossoms and singletons \emph{reachable}, and all other singletons and blossoms \emph{unreachable}.
-A vertex $v$ from the original graph $\Gelig$ is reachable (unreachable) if $B_v$ is reachable (unreachable) in $\widehat{\Gelig}$.
+Hence, $\widehat{S}$ consists of singletons and blossoms that are reachable from an unsaturated singleton or light blossom, via an eligible alternating path.
+We call such blossoms and singletons \emph{reachable}, and all other singletons and blossoms \emph{unreachable}.
+A vertex $v$ from the original graph $\Gelig$ is reachable (unreachable) if $B_v$ is reachable (unreachable) in $\widehat{\Gelig}$.\footnote{Of course, if $B_v$ is inner and reachable in $\widehat{G}$, this only implies that $\beta(B_v)$ is reachable from an unsaturated vertex in $G$; other vertices in $B_v$ may not be reachable in $G$.}

-In our version of Edmonds' Search, primal and dual variables are initialized in a way that Property~\ref{pro:F-approx}(1) (Approximate Domination) is always satisfied, and Property~\ref{pro:F-approx} (Approximate Tightness) is vacuous (as the $f$-factor is initially empty) but Property~\ref{pro:F-approx}(4) (Unsaturated Vertices) is not.
-For this reason, there is a large gap between primal and dual objective at the beginning of the algorithm, which can be evaluated by the following:
+In Edmonds' Search, primal and dual variables are initialized in a way that Property~\ref{pro:F-approx}(1) (Approximate Domination) is always satisfied, and Property~\ref{pro:F-approx} (Approximate Tightness) is vacuous (as the $f$-matching is initially empty) but Property~\ref{pro:F-approx}(4) (Unsaturated Vertices) is not.
+For this reason, there is a large gap between primal and dual objective, besides the error introduced by \emph{approximate} tightness and domination, at the beginning of the algorithm.
+This gap is given by the following, assuming exact tightness and domination is satisfied (i.e. $\delta_1 = \delta_2 = 0$ in Property~\ref{pro:F-approx}):

 The goal of the algorithm can be seen as bridging the gap between the primal objective and dual objective while preserving all other complementary slackness properties.
-It can be achieve in two ways.
-Augmentations enlarge the $f$-factor by augmenting $F$ along some augmenting walk $P$.
+It can be achieved in two ways.
+Augmentations enlarge the $f$-matching by augmenting $F$ along some augmenting walk $P$.
 This will reduce the total deficiency on the vertex set $V$.
-Dual Adjustments change the dual variables in a way that decreases the $y$-value on unsaturated vertices while maintaining other complementary slackness condition.
+Dual Adjustments change the dual variables in a way that decreases the $y$-values on unsaturated vertices while maintaining other approximate complementary slackness conditions.
 In this algorithm, the progress of Edmonds' Search is measured by the latter, i.e., the overall reduction in $y$-values of unsaturated vertices.